SEXUAL EXPLOITATION OF A MINOR

 Attempting to claim ignorance of a minor’s age will also not qualify as a tenable legal defensive argument.
 As the age of consent in Tennessee currently stands at 18 years, any sexual activity involving a minor and a legal adult falls under the sexual offense category since a minor cannot legally consent to such activities based on their age.

-Under Tennessee law, this statute addresses the issue of aggravated sexual exploitation of a minor under the following terms:
+Under Tennessee law, the statute addresses the issue of aggravated sexual exploitation of a minor under the following terms:

 Under no circumstances can anyone promote, transport, sell, purchase, or otherwise possess material that includes a minor engaging in sexual activity, either real or simulated in a way that can be deemed offensive.